 The technical side of UW Formula Motorsports team is divided into seven unique technical teams.
 The teams are responsible for ownership of the design and manufacturing of parts for the car.
-Each team is led by a well-versed student that has experience in the team's particular discipline.
+Each team is led by a student with extensive experience in the team's particular discipline.

 The black magic of racecar engineering; turning air into grip.
-With new, more restrictive aero rules the aerodynamic design of the car must become more efficient to produce the maximum level of downforce in order to get the car around the track as fast as possible.
-By producing negative lift (downforce) we increase the normal force acting on the tires, letting the car corner faster without losing traction.
-Even small improvements in lateral acceleration can have a huge impact on our success at competition.
+With new, more restrictive aerodynamics rules, the design of the car must become more efficient to produce the maximum level of downforce.
+The greater the downforce, the faster the lap times.
+By producing negative lift (downforce) we increase the normal force acting on the tires, allowing the car to corner faster without losing traction.
+Even small improvements in lateral acceleration have a huge impact on our success at competition.
 Thus, a strong aerodynamics package is an essential part of our current vehicle design.

-As a team, Aerodynamics touches many disciplines, from vehicle dynamics to fluid mechanics to composite structures.
-They are responsible for complex parts that must be both light and aerodynamic, yet also able to withstand significant loads.
-Student designers use industry grade computational fluid dynamics, finite element analysis, full-scale wind tunnel testing, and on-track evaluation to develop and validate a lightweight high-downforce package.
+As a team, Aerodynamics touches many disciplines, from vehicle dynamics to fluid mechanics, and even to composite structures.
+They are responsible for complex parts that must be both light and able to withstand significant loads.
+Aerodynamics members use industry grade computational fluid dynamics, finite element analysis, full-scale wind tunnel testing, and on-track evaluation to develop and validate a lightweight high-downforce package.

 The composites manufacturing team is responsible for showing new team members various methods for making carbon fiber parts.
 This team provides an excellent introduction to the UW Formula Team and members will get to learn manufacturing techniques that cannot be found in the classroom.
 Composites manufacturing helps out with many other team's technical projects such as aerodynamics, chassis, suspension, and engine.
 This is a great way to get to know all the different technical teams and gain experience.
 Weight savings is hugely important for the car, and the composites team will research and develop carbon parts to replace those typically made with aluminum.
 Composites manufacturing is also responsible for making test panels developing different lay-up patterns for analysis.